barmiel4/AsteroidHunterGame/README.md

 # AsteroidHunter - Unreal Engine 5

 ## About the project
+### Note
+This project was created when I hosted the Game Developement workshops for the students back of my High School in 2020.

 ### Core Idea
 The following project is a game inspired by _Asteroids_ and _Space Invaders_ with few custom gameplay features.
-Playeres must carefully dodge the asteroids by carefully moving the ship and destroy them to gain points.
+During gameplay, playeres must dodge the asteroids by carefully moving the ship and destroy them to gain points.
 Each weapon should be used thoughtfully as they can quickly overheat, if fired rapidly.
 The main goal of the game is to survive as long as possible and reach high score that can unlock two special abilities.

 ### Gameplay